abhipandey5/abhipandey5.github.io/README.md

 ## Notes

 This repository is maintained by Abhishek Kumar Pandey and reflects my current personal portfolio identity.
-Any older contributor attribution has been removed from the project documentation.

 ## Contact